dhis2/dhis2.github.io/_posts/2018-12-07-packages-and-conventions.md

 # 2 - [packages](https://github.com/dhis2/packages)

-**packages** is a commandline tool which comes which a set of built-in commands and extends its functionality with plugins.
+**packages** is a commandline tool which comes with a set of built-in commands and extends its functionality with plugins.

 When a project is setup using **packages** and e.g.